Bet £10, Get £10 - BETDAQ

 On the other hand, long odds are more profitable but they carry far more risk.
 You’re more unlikely to land bets with long odds meaning you need to win big when you do.
 At odds of 8/1, you need to win one in 8 bets just to break even.

-The bookmakers know the likelihood of landing these bets is quite low which is why they offer more value to entice punters to place bets on unlikely outcomes.
+The bookmakers know the likelihood of landing these bets is quite low which is why they offer more value to entice punters to place bets on long odds.

 Odds movement